Óliver Pérez

-Óliver Pérez Martínez (born August 15, 1981) is a Mexican professional baseball pitcher for the Toros de Tijuana of the Mexican League.
-He previously played in MLB for the San Diego Padres, Pittsburgh Pirates, New York Mets, Seattle Mariners, Arizona Diamondbacks, Houston Astros, Washington Nationals, and Cleveland Indians.
-He has competed for the Mexico national baseball team in the 2006, 2009, 2013, and 2017 World Baseball Classics.
+Óliver Pérez Martínez (born August 15, 1981) is a Mexican former professional baseball pitcher.
+He played 20 seasons in Major League Baseball (MLB) for the San Diego Padres, Pittsburgh Pirates, New York Mets, Seattle Mariners, Arizona Diamondbacks, Houston Astros, Washington Nationals, and Cleveland Indians.
+He competed for the Mexico national baseball team in the 2006, 2009, 2013, 2017 and 2023 World Baseball Classic.

 Professional career

 San Diego Padres

 Pérez was signed by the San Diego Padres as an amateur free agent in 1999.
 He made his debut with the Padres in 2002.
 Pérez did well for a rookie after being called up by the Padres in 2002, striking out over a batter per inning, but he suffered from control issues at times.
 He regressed somewhat in 2003.

 Pittsburgh Pirates

 In August 2003, Pérez was sent by San Diego to Pittsburgh along with Jason Bay and Cory Stewart in exchange for Brian Giles.

 Before the 2004 season, the team overhauled his pitching mechanics.
 His average of 10.97 strikeouts per nine innings was highest in the Majors (239 SO/196 IP); his 2.98 ERA was fifth in the National League (tied with Roger Clemens); and his 12–10 record could have been ever better with reasonable run support early in the season.
 Pirates' bats provided two or fewer runs in Pérez' 16 starts before All-Star break, causing him to post a 5–4 record with five no decisions despite a 3.24 ERA.
 In that season, Pérez pitched at least six innings and allowed three or fewer runs in 21 of his 30 starts (70%).
 Through this first three seasons, Pérez had compiled a 20–25 record with 474 strikeouts and a 3.86 ERA in 412.2 innings.
 His 239 strikeouts that year are currently the third-most in a season by a modern-day Pirate, trailing only Bob Veale's 276 in 1965 and 250 in 1964.

 By contrast, Pérez's 2005 season was disappointing.
 He posted a 5.85 ERA in a season plagued by injuries.
 The Pirates were forced to place him on the disabled list on June 29 after he broke his toe kicking a cart following a loss to St. Louis.
 He missed two and a half months, returning in September to post a 4.58 ERA in 19.2 late season innings.
 Pérez had also lost significant speed off his fastball.

 Pérez represented Mexico in the inaugural World Baseball Classic, where Mexico was eliminated in the second group stage.

 In 2006, Pérez opened the Pirates' season as the number one starter.
 On June 27, Pérez was sent to the Pirates bullpen after struggling through the first half of the season with an ERA over 6.00.
 On June 29, he was sent to the Triple-A Indianapolis Indians, with Tom Gorzelanny being called up to replace him in the starting rotation.